lukesampson/LinqToSQL-test-extensions/README.markdown

       return db.Products().ToList();
     }

 ... you can make it testable by using the interface `IExampleDataContext`.

+    public static List<Product> GetProducts(IExampleDataContext db) {
+      return db.Products().ToList();
+    }

-That way, you can pass in a `MemoryExampleDataContext` for testing, and a real `ExampleDataContext` in production.
+That way, you can call GetProducts with a `MemoryExampleDataContext` for testing, and a real `ExampleDataContext` in production.